kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 {{< /tab >}}
       {{< /tabs >}}
 1. Revert any changes to custom resources that you previously modified during the upgrade to the newer target version.
 For differences between versions, check the [upgrade notice]({{< versioned_link_path fromRoot="/operations/upgrading/" >}}) and the [changelogs]({{< versioned_link_path fromRoot="/reference/changelog/" >}}).
-2. **Gloo Edge Federation**: Shift traffic from the newer target version to the rollback version of Gloo Edge Federation.
+2. **Gloo Gateway Federation**: Shift traffic from the newer target version to the rollback version of Gloo Gateway Federation.
-   1. [Deregister]({{< versioned_link_path fromRoot="/reference/cli/glooctl_cluster_deregister/" >}}) your remote clusters that still use the newer target version of Gloo Edge Federation.
+   1. [Deregister]({{< versioned_link_path fromRoot="/reference/cli/glooctl_cluster_deregister/" >}}) your remote clusters that still use the newer target version of Gloo Gateway Federation.
-   2. [Install and register Gloo Edge Enterprise]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}) for the rollback version's Gloo Edge Federation on each remote cluster.
+   2. [Install and register Gloo Gateway Enterprise]({{< versioned_link_path fromRoot="/guides/gloo_federation/cluster_registration/" >}}) for the rollback version's Gloo Gateway Federation on each remote cluster.
    3. Optionally delete the newer target version namespace.
 The deregister command does not clean up the namespace and custom resources in the old version.
       ```shell
       kubectl delete ns gloo-system-$TARGET_VERSION
       ```
-3. [Uninstall]({{< versioned_link_path fromRoot="/reference/cli/glooctl_uninstall/" >}}) the newer target version of Gloo Edge from your cluster.
+3. [Uninstall]({{< versioned_link_path fromRoot="/reference/cli/glooctl_uninstall/" >}}) the newer target version of Gloo Gateway from your cluster.
     ```shell
     gloooctl uninstall -n gloo-system-$TARGET_VERSION
     ```
 4. Apply the Gloo CRDs from the rollback version Helm chart to your cluster.
-In Gloo Edge Federation, this cluster is the local management cluster.
+In Gloo Gateway Federation, this cluster is the local management cluster.
    {{< tabs >}}
 {{< tab name="Open Source" codelang="shell" >}}
 kubectl apply -f gloo/crds